On the simultanenous identification of the nonlinearity coefficient and the sound speed in the Westervelt equation: Reconstruction of the nonlinearity coefficient and sound speed by a regularised Newton scheme

-The final picture \ref{fig:kappa+slow_noise01_C} shows a more complex function $\nlc(x)$ with two features (test case C), one at each end of the interval.
+The final picture \ref{fig:kappa+slow_noise01_C} shows a more complex function $\nlc(x)$ with two features (test case (c)), one at each end of the interval.
 For this run the function $u(x,t)$ was zero at the endpoint $x=0$ and so small in comparison at the left end as opposed to the right.
 Since $\nlc$ occurs in combination with $u$ in the equation this means a relative loss of information at the left-hand endpoint.
 This is clearly visible from the left hand graphic.
 In, addition this error in $\nlc(x)$ now affects the combined term $(\ssl - \nlc u)$ and results in a similarly poor reconstruction of $\ssl(x)$ near $x=0$.
-Note that a seemimgly overall better match of $\nlc$ at the fourth iterate is dismissed in subsequent iterations that are much worse in approximating the left hand feature.
+Note that a seemingly overall better match of $\nlc$ at the fourth iterate is dismissed in subsequent iterations that are much worse in approximating the left hand feature.
 This is due to the fact that the mismatch is weighed by the values of $u$ which are small near the left endpoint, but penalize deviations occurring in the right half of the interval (as is the case for iteration 4) much more strongly.
-These reconstructions were made using $0.1\%$ data noise.
+These reconstructions were made under $0.1\%$ data noise with $\regpar_n=0.8^n\cdot 10^{-3}$ and the discrepancy principle was used as a stopping criterion which basically gave the same results as the a priori choice \eqref{nstar}. \Margin{Ref 1 3.}

 This effect of smallness of $u$ at the left hand endpoint is also apparent in the other figures, particularly in the case where there is a significant feature near this endpoint.
 In all figures we imposed the sign constraint imposed by the physical problem that $\nlc(x)\geq 0$.